 The concepts of health and disease will be reviewed, and definitions and issues related to impairments, disability and chronic disease will be discussed using client and family-centred models of care.
 Chronic conditions involving the musculoskeletal, cardiorespiratory and neurological systems will be discussed across the lifespan, and appropriate practical skills acquired.
-Additionally, this subject will provide students with an opportunity to appreciate the complex multi-system nature of chronic disease and disability including the behavioural and sociological sequelae for clients in community environments.
+Additionally, this subject will allow students to appreciate the complex multi-system nature of chronic disease and disability including, the behavioural and sociological sequelae for clients in community environments.
 Methods to minimise disuse and promote health, function and self-efficacy will be presented with an emphasis on infancy through to maturity.
 An evidence based, biopsychosocial approach will form the basis of this subject.
 This subject requires students to utilise knowledge from their undergraduate degree to clinical reason appropriate treatment plans related to physiotherapy clients across the lifespan.

 |Faculty||Faculty of Health Sciences & Medicine|

 1. Discuss chronic disease processes and prevalence in society across the lifespan.